Vietnam.vn - Nền tảng quảng bá Việt Nam

 Plastic kitchen utensils

-Tea bags contain a lot of microplastics
+Tea bags contain many microplastics.

 This may surprise you, but microplastics can also be found in tea bags.
 When tea is brewed, the tea bag is exposed to very high temperatures, which releases microplastics.
 This happens because of the polypropylene component, an important ingredient in tea bag manufacturing.